Hey, your browser is out of date!

 • Seattle: First Hill Streetcar

-The Amtrak train service that stops at Tukwila Station is the Amtrak Cascades.
+The Amtrak Cascades train service stops at Tukwila Station.

 Tukwila Station is within walking distance of accommodation options in the SeaTac/Tukwila/Renton accommodation zone.
-Other accommodation options in this zone may be accessed on bus services operated by King County Metro.
+You can take the bus services operated by King County Metro to other accommodation options in this area.

-Direct connections from Tukwila Station to accommodation zones outside of the SeaTac/Tukwila/Renton accommodation zone are available on Sound Transit Sounder train.
+The Sound Transit Sounder train provides direct connections from Tukwila Station to accommodation zones outside the SeaTac/Tukwila/Renton zone.

 Sounder Train